Understanding the different types of student loans

-By some estimates, 65% of today’s college students graduate with some form of debt.
+About 65% of today’s college students graduate with some form of debt.
 So if you’re planning on going to college, there’s a chance you might need a student loan.
 And it’s important to understand what options are available to you.

-But there are some differences.
-Here’s more about how each type of federal loan works:
+Here’s how each type of federal loan works:

 Direct subsidized loans are available to undergraduate students of a college or career school who demonstrate financial need.
-That’s determined by comparing how much it costs to attend a school with how much a student’s family can contribute.
+The borrower’s eligibility is determined by comparing how much it costs to attend a school with how much the student’s family can contribute.

-Because subsidized loans are based on need, they often have better terms than other types of loans—particularly when it comes to student loan interest.
+Because subsidized student loans are based on need, they often have better terms than other types of loans.

 If a subsidized loan isn’t enough, an unsubsidized loan may be an option too.
 But how much an undergraduate can borrow across both types of loans depends on a variety of factors, including financial need and how far along in school they are.

 Direct unsubsidized loans are available to undergraduates, graduate students and professional students.
-And they’re similar to subsidized loans in many ways.
-But there are two major differences between unsubsidized and subsidized loans:
+There are two major differences between unsubsidized and subsidized loans:

-- Unsubsidized loans don’t require you to demonstrate financial need.
+- Unsubsidized loans don’t require borrowers to demonstrate financial need.

-- You, not the federal government, are typically responsible for paying interest that accrues while you’re in school, during grace periods and during deferments.
+- Borrowers, not the federal government, are typically responsible for paying interest that accrues during school, grace periods and deferments.
 This is in part because of a process called capitalization.

-Direct PLUS Loans are federal loans specifically for graduate students and professional students (Grad PLUS Loans) or the parents of dependent undergraduate students (Parent PLUS Loans).
-Eligibility for PLUS loans is not based on financial need.
-But applications for PLUS loans require credit checks.
+Direct PLUS Loans are federal student loans specifically for graduate students and professional students—Grad PLUS Loans—or the parents of dependent undergraduate students—Parent PLUS Loans.
+Direct PLUS Loan amounts are based on attendance costs and other financial aid the borrowers receive.

 - Default determination